How to prepare for an online interview: Tips and tricks

 Body language and communication

-Although it's an online interview, maintaining professional behaviour and being mindful of your body language is still important.
+Although it's an online interview, maintaining professional behaviour and being mindful of your body language are still important.
 First impressions are crucial.
 Don’t forget to smile, maintain virtual "eye contact" by looking at the camera, and project confidence.
 Communicate your relevant skills, and ensure you speak clearly and concisely.

 Asking questions